15 Things Every Best Food Product Website Must Have

 Where to Buy – Detailed

 The detailed approach is to provide detailed information on where to buy either online or nearby.
 You can even go to the next level and do it via Product ie where can you buy this exact product nearby and provide directions.
 We’ve seen brand go to immense detail to even show stock levels at the nearby retailer.
 If you operate a global brand, make sure to include a sort by country or region function.
+It is important to list store locations so customers can easily find products available near them, making the purchasing process more convenient and tailored to their needs.

 What Food Brand Does It Well?